ABI-Tutorials/DTP-Simulation/source/odeintegration.rst

    Simulation results demonstrating the effect of step size, :math:`h`, on the accuracy of Euler's method in approximating the solution of :eq:`dtp_cp_sim_sine_model`.

 5. Now have a play with combining different values for the step size and the number of points to be obtained.
+See if you can answer the following.

+   #.
+How small should :math:`h` be to accurately simulate a sine wave?
+   #.
+What do you think would happen beyond a single cycle?
+   #.
+Given :math:`h = 1`\ , do you obtain a more accurate solution with a large number of points or a small number of points?

 .. _dtp_cp_sim_ode_cvode: